houssemfadhli/whateverapprepo/README.md

 ![](app-screen.png)

 ## Short description
-WHATEVERAPP a test app that make it easy to find great deals on the things you want and make money and things you want to sell.
+A test app that make it easy to find great deals on the things you want, just sell and make money.

 ## Features